 - Were chosen based on areas known for driver intoxication

 If any of the above requirements are not met, evidence that the police officer collected at the checkpoint may be thrown out.
+Remember that arrests are not always validated or legitimate.
 If you suspect you were illegally stopped and searched at a Pennsylvania DUI checkpoint, contact Steven Kellis for a case evaluation and advice for legal action going forward.

 Pennsylvania is an implied consent state.
 That means once you get your license and take to the road, you automatically consent to any chemical test an officer requests.
 Often, this means a breathalyzer test to determine your BAC.
 But in some cases, especially when they suspect drugs are involved, they may instead order a blood or urine test.